 Your Placing Request will be considered against a set of criteria which is set out in the Council's priorities for admission.
-Further information is available on the East Dunbartonshire Council Website.
+Further information is available on the East Dunbartonshire Council website.

-Any Placing Requests received after the 15th March for Primary 1 and Secondary 1 will not be considered in the first round of Placing Requests.
-Parents / Carers will be notified of the outcome of their request within 2 months of receipt your Placing Request.
+Any Placing Requests received after the 15th March for Primary and Secondary will not be considered in the first round of Placing Requests.
+Parents / Carers will be notified of the outcome of their request within 2 months of receipt of their Placing Request.